ebingrav/avwiki/Category:Dwarven_Catacombs.md

-*Underneath the mines of the [Dwarven city](:Category:_Mt_Durr "wikilink") is a series of labyrinthian tunnels that were once part of the [Dwarves](Dwarves "wikilink")' extensive mining system.
+*Underneath the mines of the [Dwarven city](:Category:_Mt_Durr.md "wikilink") is a series of labyrinthian tunnels that were once part of the [Dwarves](Dwarves.md "wikilink")' extensive mining system.
 What occupies these catacombs now is anyone's guess.*

 **Level Range:** 15-26